mr-bt/manager.README/README.md

 **A Leadership Primer** from General Colin Powell, Chairman (Ret), Joint Chiefs of Staff.
 18 valuable lessons that you should be aware of (http://govleaders.org/powell.htm).
 Some are really close to my heart:
 * "Being responsible sometimes means pissing people off." (sometimes you need to break the eggs to do an omelette)
 * "The day soldiers stop bringing you their problems is the day you have stopped leading them.
 They have either lost confidence that you can help them or concluded that you do not care.
 Either case is a failure of leadership."
 * "Organization doesn't really accomplish anything.
 Plans don't accomplish anything, either.
 Theories of management don't much matter.
-Endeavours succeed or fail because of the people involved.
-Only by attracting the best people will you accomplish great deeds."
+Endeavours succeed or fail because of the people involved. **Only by attracting the best people will you accomplish great deeds.**"
 * "Organization charts and fancy titles count for next to nothing."
 * "Perpetual optimism is a force multiplier."
 * "The commander in the field is always right and the rear echelon is wrong, unless proved otherwise." (lead from the trenches)